mikependon/RepoDB/README.md

 ### Features

- - Add the currently used IStatementBuilder on the IStatementBuilder methods - in progress (4/14/2018)
+ - Add the currently used IQueryBuilder on the IStatementBuilder methods - in progress (4/14/2018)
  - Add ExecutionTime (Timespan) property in the TraceLog class - in progress (4/14/2018)
  - Cache CommadType in Repository Level
  - Entity Property Caching